know farmerHome | Membership | Email

 by Mary Loan

 Ramon (Brosimum alicastrum) trees have supplied centuries of ancient Central American civilizations with their nutritious seeds.
-The seeds are a rich source of fiber, calcium, potassium B vitamins, iron zinc protein and anti-oxidants.
+The seeds are a rich source of fiber, calcium, potassium, B vitamins, iron, zinc, protein and anti-oxidants.
 They are gluten and caffeine free.
 Freshly harvested seeds are best planted at the start of the rainy season.
 The trees grow to be 12-18 inches tall in one year with the fruits ready for harvest in 5-6 years and each tree may produce 100s of pounds of fruit for each harvest and can produce fruit for 100 years.
 Ramon trees are resilient and thrive in drought conditions in the shallow, rocky limestone soil of Belize.
-Curious minds were also satisfied to learn about the non-hybrid coconuts, mangos and other fruits, as well as the ramon and passion fruit orchards.
+Ramon flour, coffee and other ramon products have the potential to provide nutritious food for the residents of Belize year around.
+Curious minds were also satisfied to learn about the non-hybrid coconuts, mangos and other fruits, as well as the ramon and passion fruit orchards growing on the farm.

-In the midst of the ramon orchard, the farm visitors wondered “What in the world is a cement mixer doing in the middle of the orchard?”
-Oscar explained that he has invented a unique method of creating loamy potting soil using a mixture of 2 parts chipped wood to one part rice hulls and lets the cement mixer do the work of blending the ingredients with dirt.
-Packets of ramon flour coffee and other ramon products have the potential to provide nutritious food for the residents of Belize.
+In the midst of the ramon orchard, the farm visitors wondered, “What in the world is a cement mixer doing in the middle of the orchard?”
+Oscar explained that he has invented a unique method of creating loamy potting soil using a mixture of 2 parts soil to one part rice hulls or chippings and lets the cement mixer do the work of blending the ingredients.

-At the end of the tour Oscar and Ana were provided with a certificate from Pro-Organic Belize in recognition of their support for regenerative principles, pesticide-free farming practices and producing healthy food.
+At the end of the tour Oscar and Ana were given a certificate from Pro-Organic Belize in recognition of their support for regenerative principles, pesticide-free farming practices and producing healthy food.